 Each team consisted of 2-5 students where they competed for $9000 in prizes and internship/full-time opportunities with the Virtualitics AI and Engineering teams.
 Within 24 hours of gaining access to VIP students were able to immediately leverage the speed and ease of use of VIP's augmented analytical tools to garner key insights.

-Virtualitics Immersive Platform (VIP) enables you to augment your analytical practices to easily find, visualize, and share insights from complex data sets 100X faster than traditional business intelligence tools.
+Virtualitics AI Platform enables you to augment your analytical practices to easily find, visualize, and share insights from complex data sets 100X faster than traditional business intelligence tools.
 VIP creates a no-code/low code environment where users can leverage patented ML & AI models to analyze data at the speed of now.
 VIP helps identify and detect correlations within your data at a record pace.

 🏆 Check out the winners!